Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

 ## Day-2 Good floorplan vs Bad floorplan and introduction to library cells
 ### Chip floor planning considerations

-**Utilization factor and aspect ratio**
+## Utilization factor and aspect ratio
   ![photo_2024-03-19_21-32-08](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/2362f638-49d5-4dce-8d95-6bbee1d2eac5)

-  The below diagram is just a basic netlist that consists of two flipflops( launch flop and capture flop) and some combinational logic in between them.
-The dimensions of the chip will mostly depend on the dimensions of the logic gates/ standard cells not the wires.
-Wires will play important role in further stages.
+  The below diagram is just a basic netlist that consists of two flip-flops ( launch flop and capture flop) and some combinational logic in between them.
+The dimensions of the chip will mostly depend on the dimensions of the logic gates/ standard cells, not the wires.
+Wires will play an important role in further stages.

   ![Screenshot 2024-03-20 000318](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/2facc477-3d64-4201-b3c9-41ae5996f3a8)

   We are placing everything in one plate and roughly calculating the area for this netlist.
 The minimum area occupied by the netlist wherever it is placed is
-  4 sq.unit.
+  4 sq. unit.

   ![Screenshot 2024-03-20 001809](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/6e0da4d8-cf20-48ec-944c-d68a181586a6)